Get News & Updates Directly To Your Inbox

 So how should you dress to combat the cold?
 Dress in layers that you can take off when you start to sweat and then put back on as needed.

-Start with a thin layer of synthetic, wicking material that draws sweat away from your body.
-Avoid cotton.
-It stays wet next to your skin.
-Jackets and tops with zippers allow for more air flow and venting as you start to heat up.
+Start with a thin layer of synthetic material, like a wicking material, which draws sweat away from your body.
+Avoid cotton, which stays wet next to your skin.
+Jackets and tops with zippers can allow for more airflow and venting as you start to heat up.

 Next, add a layer of fleece or wool for insulation.
 Top this with a waterproof, breathable outer layer.
 Find a combination of clothing that works well for you.

 Are you getting enough water?
 Check the color of your urine.
 Light yellow or clear urine means you are well hydrated.
-Darker yellow urine indicates you need more liquids.
+Darker yellow urine indicates the need for more liquids.

-If you frequently feel thirsty, have a dry mouth, can’t focus, are light-headed, feel tired and have dry skin, you may need to drink more fluids.
-Check with your doctor if you continue to have problems.
+If you frequently feel thirsty, have a dry mouth, are having trouble focusing, are light-headed, feel tired and have dry skin, you may need to drink more fluids.

-Keep in mind that intense exercise like hockey, sledding, skiing and snow shoeing are as strenuous as hot weather activities.
-Take breaks to hydrate.
+Keep in mind that intense exercise like hockey, sledding, skiing and snow shoeing are as strenuous as hot weather activities, so take breaks to hydrate.

 Almost everyone can exercise safely during cold weather.
 But if you have certain conditions, such as asthma, heart problems or Raynaud's disease, check with your doctor before you work out in cold weather.